mgsium/mgsium/README.md

 ### :space_invader: Hi, I'm Musab

-Sixth Form student in the UK, JS Junkie and Co-Founder of [Namespace](https://nmspace.org).
+Computer Science Student at The University of Warwick<!--, JS Junkie and Co-Founder of [Namespace](https://nmspace.org).-->

 ⚡ Fun fact: I am fluent in Arabic, and know a little Russian!